Six Sigma Terminology – P chart. What is it and How it Works

 While p charts are useful for analyzing attribute data based on defect rates or nonconformities, other types of control charts can be used depending on the situation.
 It’s important to understand how p charts differ from other charts so you can select the right tool.

-P Charts vs. Np Charts
+P Chart vs. Np Charts

 The np chart is similar to the p chart in that it also monitors attribute data based on the number of defective items or non-conformities.
 However, NP charts are used when the sample size or subgroup size varies from sample to sample.
 P charts require a constant sample size.

-P Charts vs. C Charts
+P Chart vs. C Charts

 The c chart is used to monitor defects per unit rather than the proportion of defective units.
 C charts analyze variable data such as the number of imperfections on a painted surface.
 P charts look at attribute data where the unit is either conforming or nonconforming.

-P Charts vs. U Charts
+P Chart vs. U Charts

 U charts are used when the number of nonconformities per unit can be more than one.
 For example, tracking scratches or dents on a product.
 P charts only consider whether the unit is conforming or not (pass/fail).

-P Charts vs. X-bar and R Charts
+P Chart vs. X-bar and R Charts

 X-bar and R charts are used for variable data such as monitoring a process average and range.
 P charts monitor attribute data related to the proportion of defective items.

-Using P Charts in Software
+Using P Chart in Software

 P charts are commonly used in various statistical software packages to analyze attribute data and monitor process performance.